Hope starts with a warm and safe home and the opportunity to rebuild lives. Our

 K-12 after-school tutoring and hugs and praise whenever needed.
 Read more

-We could use non-yarn type mops, paper towels, diapers sizes 4 and 5, body wash and pillows.
+We could use Pack n Plays, body wash, pillows, colanders, casserole dishes, non-yarn mops.
 We accept donations M, W, F from 10am - 1 pm.

 Seton House has been helping homeless families in Casper for 22 years.
 Since 1989, Seton House has provided shelter and supportive services for 1,145 families with 2,190 children.